llouis01/COIL/README.md

 ## R Lab for Econometrics ##
 The R_lab folder contains projects I worked on in class.
 These projects include correlation, regression and other data analytics tools.

+## Working on a spreadsheet using Pivot Table and Graphs ##
+Working on an Excel spreadsheet for Data Analysis